 Another interesting one.
 If you’ve had a recent injury — anything from a sprained ankle to a broken leg — rather than popping ibuprofen, just try to get your nightly eight hours.
 Many studies have shown a link between sleep loss and a lower pain threshold, so the more you get, the tougher you’ll become.

 But, if you’re struggling to sleep in the first place, how can you ensure you drop off?
 Easy.
 Cool yourself down.
-This may mean just turning your heating off or cracking a window, but we’d suggest throwing off the duvet and pulling on a cooler sheet, buying some linen pyjamas or investing in a top-of-the-line fan.
+This may mean just turning your heating off or cracking a window, but we’d suggest buying an innovative ‘cooling’ mattress, buying some linen pyjamas or investing in a top-of-the-line fan.